SoftwAIre/CodeSolving/CheatSheet (CM).md

                                 - ❤️ If we _amortize_ that per element, it's O(n)/n = O(1).
                             - ⬜️ What does amortized mean?
                                 - ⬜️ To pay off a debt gradually over a set period with regular payments that cover both principal and interest, or to gradually write off the cost of an intangible asset by expensing it over its useful life
+							- ❓Why would removing an element from the end of an array still be amortized? are we resizing to make the array smaller as well?
                     - ✅ Add or remove element from arbitrary index:
                         - O(n)
                     - ✅ Access or modify element at arbitrary index:
                         - O(1)
                     - ✅ Check if element exists:
                         - O(n)
-                    - ⬜️ Two pointers:
+                    - ✅ Two pointers:
-                        - $O(n⋅k)$, where $k$ is the work done at each iteration, includes sliding window
+                        - ✅ $O(n⋅k)$, where $k$ is the work done at each iteration, includes sliding window
-                    - ⬜️ Building a prefix sum:
+                    - ❓ Building a prefix sum:
+                        - ❓Hint / Example of prefix sum:
+	                        - ❓
+                        - Answer:
 	                        - O(n)
-                    - ⬜️ Finding the sum of a subarray given a prefix sum:
+                    - ❓ Finding the sum of a subarray given a prefix sum:
                         - O(1)
             - ⬜️ **Strings (immutable)**
                 - ⬜️ Given ,